wikitops/kubernetes_bootcamp_exercises/fundamentals/replication.md

 ## Delete

-What ?
-Why ?
-How ?
+The _delete_ command delete resources by filenames, stdin, resources and names, or by resources and label selector.

+Deleting a ReplicaSet will automatically delete each Pods associated with.

+Note that the delete command does NOT do resource version checks, so if someone submits an update to a resource right when you submit a delete, their update will be lost along with the rest of the resource.

 #### Exercise n°1

-Delete the replicaset of the nginx pod in the namespace app-demo
+Delete the ReplicaSet of the Nginx Pod in the namespace app-demo

 ```bash
 kubectl delete replicaset REPLICASET_NAME -n app-demo